Share

 Key Takeaways

-• Toronto to Ottawa is approximately 450km, roughly 4.5 hours by highway for a moving truck
+• Toronto to Ottawa is approximately 450km via Highway 401 East to [Highway 416 South](https://en.wikipedia.org/wiki/Ontario_Highway_416), roughly 4.5 hours by moving truck

-• The fastest route is Highway 401 East to Highway 416 South into Ottawa
+• The fastest route runs through Pickering, Kingston, and Brockville before connecting to Highway 416 into Ottawa

 • Long-distance moves use a dedicated truck at a flat fee of $1,075 for distances over 226km

-• Government posting season (April and summer) creates high demand, so booking 2 to 3 weeks ahead is essential
+• Government posting season (April and summer) creates peak demand, so book 2 to 3 weeks ahead minimum

-There is an alternative route through Peterborough that some people recommend for the scenery, using Highway 115 north and then Highway 7 through Carleton Place and into Ottawa.
-The scenery is genuinely nice, but the route adds distance and includes secondary roads that are harder on a loaded moving truck.
-For an actual move, the 401 to 416 is the right choice.
-It is faster, better maintained, and more predictable.
+There is an alternative route through Peterborough using Highway 115 and Highway 7 through Carleton Place.
+The scenery is nice, but the secondary roads add distance and are harder on a fully loaded truck.
+For an actual move, the 401-to-416 route is faster, smoother, and more predictable.
+Our long-distance moving team uses it exclusively.

 Free Estimate